AlexandruSava/VVS_Project/README.md

 # TODO
-- add contact style and change it accordingly
++ add contact style and change it accordingly
-- add validations for Offer
++ add validations for Offer
++ fix ratings width in offers/show
 - populate more the website
 - add login feature
 - add admin page